hkahng92/Java-Portfolio/SpringJPA.md

 		}

 1. Run the tests, re-factor...
-1. To use JPA DAO in the controller, we simply `@autowired` the Repositories in the controller class to use their methods:
+1. To use JPA DAO in the controller, we simply `@Autowired` the Repositories in the controller class to use their methods:

 		@Autowired
 		private CustomerRepository customerRepo;